This post may contain affiliate links. This doesn't cost you any more, and helps to support more great content. Thank you 🙂

 Q: Is this recipe safe for use on children?

-A: Yes, all of the hydrosols (including Peppermint hydrosol) and essential oils are safe for use on children.
+A: Yes!
+In addition, all of the hydrosols (including Peppermint hydrosol) and essential oils are safe for use on children.
 If you use on children under age 2, spray on the clothing instead of the skin.
 For more information on essential oil safety with children read: Essential Oils and Children.
+Apply as often as needed.

 Q: You recommend a plastic bottle.
 Shouldn’t I use glass so the essential oils don’t eat away the plastic?